Mary, Queen of Scots: Return to Scotland

 Mary sent William Maitland of Lethington as an ambassador to the English court to put the case for Mary as the heir presumptive to the English throne.
 Elizabeth refused to name a potential heir, fearing that would invite conspiracy to displace her with the nominated successor.
 However, she assured Maitland that she knew no one with a better claim than Mary.
 In late 1561 and early 1562, arrangements were made for the two queens to meet in England at York or Nottingham in August or September 1562.
-In July, Elizabeth sent Sir Henry Sidney to cancel Mary's visit because of the civil war in France.
+In July, Elizabeth sent Henry Sidney to cancel Mary's visit because of the civil war in France.

 Mary then turned her attention to finding a new husband from the royalty of Europe.
 When her uncle, the Cardinal of Lorraine, began negotiations with Archduke Charles of Austria without her consent, she angrily objected and the negotiations foundered.
 Her own attempt to negotiate a marriage to Don Carlos, the mentally unstable heir apparent of King Philip II of Spain, was rebuffed by Philip.
 Elizabeth attempted to neutralise Mary by suggesting that she marry English Protestant Robert Dudley, 1st Earl of Leicester.
-Dudley was Sir Henry Sidney's brother-in-law and the English queen's own favourite, whom Elizabeth trusted and thought she could control.
+Dudley was Henry Sidney's brother-in-law and the English queen's own favourite, whom Elizabeth trusted and thought she could control.
 She sent an ambassador, Thomas Randolph, to tell Mary that if she married an English nobleman, Elizabeth would "proceed to the inquisition of her right and title to be our next cousin and heir".
 The proposal came to nothing, not least because the intended bridegroom was unwilling.

 In contrast, a French poet at Mary's court, Pierre de Boscosel de Chastelard, was apparently besotted with Mary.
 In early 1563, he was discovered during a security search hidden underneath her bed, apparently planning to surprise her when she was alone and declare his love for her.
 Mary was horrified and banished him from Scotland.
 He ignored the edict.
 Two days later, he forced his way into her chamber as she was about to disrobe.
 She reacted with fury and fear.
 When Moray rushed into the room after hearing her cries for help, she shouted, "Thrust your dagger into the villain!"
 Moray refused, as Chastelard was already under restraint.
 Chastelard was tried for treason and beheaded.
 Maitland claimed that Chastelard's ardour was feigned and that he was part of a Huguenot plot to discredit Mary by tarnishing her reputation.